-- (6) Vegetation replacement is not considered successful until the replacement plants have survived three full growing seasons.
-The maintenance plan shall describe how the restoration will be evaluated annually for three years and reported to the Commission.
-The Commission reserves the right to require a revised replanting plan, or additional plantings on an annual basis in the event that the revegetation plants are not successful. - F. The Commission may require one or more of the following measures to protect vegetation during work: - (1) Tree protection fencing Prior to commencing work, four (four-foot-high sections of snow fencing shall be installed and secured with wooden stakes (2" x 4" or 2" x 3") or 6-foot steel channel posts so as to create an enclosure at the dripline of tree(s) or other distance as the site conditions allow to be protected.
-Such fencing shall be securely erected, be vertically plumb and be maintained for the duration of the project and shall protect individual trees or groups of trees. - (2) Tree protection blanket "BarkSavers" or similar armored blankets shall be installed and maintained according to product specifications. - (3) No existing trees shall be used for crane stay, guys or other fastening. - (4) Vehicles shall not be parked below the canopy of any existing tree or where damage may result to existing trees or tree roots. - (5) Construction materials shall not be stored beneath the drip line of existing trees. - (6) Following completion of work, a certified arborist shall regularly monitor the health of trees on site for possible damage and take measures to repair any damage. - (7) Prior to commencing work prepare and submit a tree protection plan summarizing all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost. - G. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area. - H. The requirements of this section shall be met commensurate with the nature, scope, type, and cost of the proposed project or activity.
+G. The Commission may require one or more of the following measures to protect vegetation during work:

+(1) Tree protection fencing - Prior to commencing work, four (four-foot-high sections of snow fencing shall be installed and secured with wooden stakes (2" x 4" or 2" x 3") or 6-foot steel channel posts so as to create an enclosure at the dripline of tree(s) or other distance as the site conditions allow to be protected.
+Such fencing shall be securely erected, be vertically plumb and be maintained for the duration of the project and shall protect individual trees or groups of trees.

+- (2) Tree protection blanket "BarkSavers" or similar armored blankets shall be installed and maintained according to product specifications. - (3) No existing trees shall be used for crane stay, guys or other fastening. - (4) Vehicles shall not be parked below the canopy of any existing tree or where damage may result to existing trees or tree roots. - (5) Construction materials shall not be stored beneath the drip line of existing trees. - (6) Following completion of work, a certified arborist shall regularly monitor the health of trees on site for possible damage and take measures to repair any damage. - (7) Prior to commencing work prepare and submit a tree protection plan summarizing all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost. - H. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area. - I. The Commission reserves the right to administer the requirements of this section in its sole discretion commensurate with the nature, scope, type, and cost of the proposed project or activity.